In this guide, I’m sharing the perfect 2 day Amsterdam itinerary.

 The check-in experience at Sir Albert was incredible.
 First off, they greeted us with champagne, so I was sold from the get-go.
 The staff made us feel completely at home and took the time to help us map out our time and get acquainted with the area.

 Best of all, our room was probably one of the nicest we’ve ever experienced in Europe.
-A few highlights: a HUGE rain shower (rain showers are a clear weakness of mine), an amazingly comfortable bed (truly a rarity over there), and decor that I will now be basing my entire next home’s theme on (cowhide rug, leather headboard, etc).
+A few highlights: a HUGE rain shower, an amazingly comfortable bed, and decor that I will now be basing my entire next home’s theme on (cowhide rug, leather headboard, etc).

 Also known as “The Nine Streets,” the most picturesque neighborhood of Amsterdam is divided by three major canals and full of vintage shops and charming cafes.
 This quaint area is exactly like what I have always pictured when I would think of the Amsterdam canals.
 Don’t miss this area if you are planning a trip to Amsterdam.
 We suggest getting lost in the cozy walkways and searching for a souvenir to bring back home.

-However, for just adequately educated appreciators like ourselves, you might want to just pick one to explore for a morning.
-We chose the Rijksmuseum which most notably houses a collection of works by Dutch artists like Rembrandt and Vermeer.
+We explored the Rijksmuseum which most notably houses a collection of works by Dutch artists like Rembrandt and Vermeer.
 We also loved the rotating summer exhibition focused on photography in the 19th century.

 The only thing more fun than flower window-shopping is doing so with a caramel-filled stroopwafel in hand.
 Make it a priority to try one of these babies if you find yourself in Amsterdam.